qiime2/docs/source/tutorials/pd-mice.rst

 Metadata
 ========

-Before starting the analysis, we recommend exploring the metadata.
-The  metadata file contains 5 columns; a brief description of each column and  what it means can be found below.
+Before starting any analysis, it's important to be familiar with the metadata.
+In this study, the metadata file contains 7 columns.

 +-------------------------+--------------------+-----------------+------------------+
 | variable                | description        | data type       | values           |